2 Days in Lisbon: The Ultimate 48 Hours Itinerary

 Lisbon Tram 28

-Lisbon tram 28 is by far one of the most famous attractions in the city.
-Therefore, the queues are long, and sometimes you have to wait for 2 or 3 to pass before you can board.
+Lisbon Tram 28 is by far one of the most famous attractions in the city.
+Therefore, the queues are long, and sometimes you have to wait for 2 or 3 vehicles to pass before you can board.
 Is Tram 28 worth the wait?
 I can’t tell.
 I dislike queuing so much that I’m ready to do so only to experience something exceptional.
 Rather than waiting and boarding a crammed tram (not exactly my idea of something enjoyable), I prefer walking peacefully.

 Aside from leisurely strolling around and watching local life unfolding before your eyes, Alfama is also home to some of Lisbon’s main landmarks.